Why You Shouldn’t Write Like Tolkien (Unless You Are Tolkien) - Part II

 Planet Earth in a half translucent blue and purple color with a glow rendered in the Blauw Films crystal material.

-Receive a weekly reminder of what has been built on Blauw Films.
+Receive a weekly briefing on what’s being built inside Blauw Films.

-If you want to start Dreaming in Blauw[1], leave your email below:
+If you’re ready to start Dreaming in Blauw[1], leave your details below:

 Oh no!
 That didn't seem to work.